 UPDATE (24th March 2020)

-I have also cut the usual postponement/rebooking fee (shown in your contract) for all postponements to Saturdays.
-Postponements to a Saturday from May 2021 onwards will incur a postponement fee of 50% of the package in addition to the original package cost.
+I have also cut the usual postponement/rebooking fee (shown in your contract) for all postponements to Saturdays by 60%.
+Postponements to a Saturday from May 2021 onwards will now incur a postponement fee of 40% of the package in addition to the original package cost.

 MOST IMPORTANTLY DO NOT PANIC

 As I say, at present there is no reason to think that your wedding can’t go ahead as planned, and perhaps with just a slight guest list change.
 I’m positive that the vast majority of weddings will not be affected and it’ll mostly be business as usual – with a few extra hand washes thrown in!
-There have been so many crazy events within the history of the world, and none of them ever stopped people getting married and having a damn good time doing it.
+There have been so many crazy events within the history of the world, and none of them ever stopped people getting married (if it doesn’t happen now, remember it WILL happen) and having a damn good time doing it.
 Remember the important thing is the health of those you love.
 Keep calm and carry on, and if you have any questions just let me know.
 I’m here to help.